AnalyticsApps/Exploratory-Data-Analysis-with-python/README.md

 **2)** Histogram and Box ploting of all attributes in a single image to get the overall view of data

-Histogram plotting of Attributes             |  Box plotting of Attributes :-------------------------:|:-------------------------:
+Histogram plotting of all Attributes             |  Box plotting of all Attributes :-------------------------:|:-------------------------:
 ![](output/2_Histogram_plot.png)  |  ![](output/3_Box_plot.png)